CommanderPho/sync-extensions/README.md

 Also you can export manually with `sync-extensions: export extensions data` command.

+# Credits: Based off of an original extension by `hoddy3190`

 ## Extension Settings

 This extension has the following settings: